flatironinstitute/sciware/44_SummerIntro/3-uvpixi.md

   - runs your code in the venv
 - No manual activation → no chance to use the wrong env
 - Automatically installs the local package in editable mode

+## Installing uv
+- If you want to follow along, go to the Astral website and follow the uv install docs
+- Minimally invasive

 ## Other uv selling points